Nerd Prescribed

 Three approaches and what they actually cost:

-DIY website builder (€10–€40/month): Wix, Squarespace, or WordPress.
+DIY website builder (€10–€40/month): Wix, Squarespace, or WordPress.co.
 You build it yourself.
-Most business owners start here, get frustrated, and abandon the project.
+Most business owners start here, get frustrated, abandon the project or launch something that doesn't work.
 The monthly fee keeps charging.

-Freelancer from a marketplace (€500–€3,000): Unpredictable quality.
+Freelancer from a marketplace (€500–€3,000): Quality is unpredictable.
 The freelancer may disappear after delivery.
 No ongoing support.
 Updates are your problem.

 The right choice depends on your time.
 If you bill clients for your time, every hour spent fighting a website builder is lost revenue.
-If your time is worth €100/hour and you spend 40 hours trying to build a site yourself, you've spent €4,000 in lost billable work — more than the cost of hiring someone.
+Spend 40 hours building a Wix site at €100/hour and you've spent €4,000 in lost billable work — more than the cost of hiring someone.

 Ask these before you pay anyone: